Monday, July 06, 2009

-Moreland presents an argument both against philosophical naturalism (atheism) and for the existence of God (supernaturalism).
-"How can mere matter originate consciousness?" asks naturalist Colin McGinn.
+Moreland argues against philosophical naturalism (atheism) and for the existence of God via mind-body dualism (supernaturalism).
+The question is, as philosopher-naturalist Colin McGinn asks: "How can mere matter originate consciousness?"
 On naturalism, finite mental entities ("minds") seem inexplicable.
 This is not so on theism.
-Thus the existence of finite mental entities provide evidence for the existence of God.
+Thus the existence of finite mental entities provide evidence for the existence of God, via inference to the best explanation.

 Moreland argues that mental states "are in no sense physical since they possess five features not owned by physical states: